 Okay.
 So I have drilled you on the importance of cleanliness.
 We are now going to take a trip to the grocery or warehouse club and pick up some canned soup.
 This time we are going to get four cans per person.
 I personally chose the Healthy Choice Chicken Noodle or Chicken and Rice flavors since they are not overly salted but your mileage may vary.
 Pick out something you already eat and enjoy.
 Remember, this is not the time to experiment with something new and foreign to your palate.

 Finally, the last item this month is a portable radio plus batteries.
 Or, if you can swing the extra cost, a hand crank radio that also works on batteries or by solar power.
 I do have two personal favorites: the Kaito Portable Dynamo & Solar-Powered Radio and the Ambient Weather Emergency Solar Hand Crank Radio.
-Either one will serve you well but if you can not swing it budget wise, a good portable AM/FM radio can be had for less than $10.
+Either one will serve you well but if you can not swing it budget wise, a good portable AM/FM radio can be had for cheap.

 MONTH 5 TASKS: